 Spring can be a particularly difficult time to put on a good show.
 The weather is unpredictable, and the weeds will make a run for it whilst your prized plants are still sleeping.
 There are few plants hardy enough to flower in the cold weather, and the garden can look a little sad.
 In the vegetable patch there’s the Hungry Gap conundrum – there’s plenty of work to do, and plants will be growing, but there’s precious little for the gardener to harvest.

 If you want flowers early in the spring then the best bet is to plant some spring bulbs.
 It’s quite late in the season to do that now, and you might be frustrated to find that your local garden centre is no longer stocking them.
-But you can order snowdrops, daffodils, tulips, hyacinths and crocuses from an online supplier such as You Garden.
+But you can order snowdrops, daffodils, tulips, hyacinths and crocuses from an online supplier.
 Plant them straight away (and as it’s a mild December, in most places that should still be possible) and some of them will flower next spring (and any that don’t will be a surprise in spring 2015!).
 Choose a range of different species and varieties, to give you flowers to brighten up the garden from January through to April.
 Snowdrops flower from January to March, crocuses from February to March and daffodils from February to May.
 Tulips take over in April and May.

 Fruit blossom puts on an entirely different spring show, delicate flowers appearing in sequence with the different species of fruit.
 Apples, pears, cherries, peaches and nectarines, all have beautiful blooms that brighten up the spring and later bear fruit.
 Of course, not everyone has the space for an entire orchard, but they say there’s a fruit tree to fit any space.
 They can be dwarf varieties, small enough to fit in a pot, or kept neatly trained against a wall (or even, in the case of stepover apples, be used to edge the beds).
 Winter is the ideal time to plant bare root fruit trees (which are cheaper, and available in a large selection of varieties), but container-grown trees can be planted year round, as long as you keep them watered while they settle in.